Environmental Fiction isn’t new.

 Either way, Environmental Fiction, as a genre, is growing.
 In fact, I’d argue it’s already more than a genre – it’s part of the Ecological Collapse and Climate Crisis sub-culture or social movement fuelled by panic about the survival of our planet and human race.

 Do you think Environmental Fiction can save the planet?
 Have you ever read an Eco-Fiction novel?
 If so, which one, and how did it change your life?
-Write your comments below this post.
+I’d love to hear about your experiences and thoughts – please write your comments below this post.